 The time of year you choose for your elopement really depends on the type of vibe you’re going for.

 If you want to elope in a wildflower meadow (on a designated trail, of course!) with snow-capped mountain peaks behind you, opt for a springtime elopement!
 The temperatures will be mild, snow will have begun to melt at higher elevations, and the trees + meadows should be all vibrant and luscious.
-Just be prepared for rain – I’m allll about embracing + dancing in the rain rather than letting it ruin our celebration!!
+Just be prepared for rain – and if it happens, we’ll dance.
+I’m all about embracing it rather than letting it ruin our celebration!!

-If you’d rather elope in the sun + warmth and are okay with hotter temperatures (especially if you’re eloping in the desert), then summertime will be wonderful for you.
+If you’d rather elope in the sun + warmth and are okay with hotter temperatures, then summertime will be wonderful for you.
 You’ll have the least chance of getting rained on and you’ll be able to have those warm, wonderful evenings around the campfire with mild temperatures and clear skies making way for starlight.
 Two things to watch out for in the summer in the PNW at many of the locations mentioned above: crowds + wildfires.
-We’ll do our best to avoid crowds by visiting your location at a less-busy time of day, and we’ll also want to monitor trail + road conditions carefully if it’s an especially dry summer that could cause wildfires and smoke!
+Summer in the Pacific Northwest is absolutely unreal, but since there’s only about 2.5 really good months of summer, the crowds be wildin’ out y’all.
+We’ll do our best to avoid crowds by visiting your location at a less-busy time of day (let’s maybe watch the sunrise together) and we’ll also want to monitor trail + road conditions carefully if it’s an especially dry summer that could cause wildfires and smoke.
+Summer elopements can sometimes require more planning in advance, especially if you’re trying to camp and shit as places get reserved and booked out quickly.

-Fall is a gd UNREAL time to elope in the Pacific Northwest because we’ve got the perfect landscapes to experience those fall colors you could only dream about.
-We’re talkin’ autumn color palettes galoooore, especially in the mountains with leaves changing colors + surrounding alpine lakes.
-If you choose to elope in the fall, make sure you’re prepared for the possibility of early snowfall causing closures or colder temps!!
+Fall is a mfing prime time to elope in the Pacific Northwest because we’ve got the perfect landscapes to experience those fall colors you could only dream about.
+The leaves all change into different reds, oranges, yellows – I mean with the leaves, the mountains, and the alpine lakes it’s straight up 50 shades of PNW autumn out here okkk.
+If you choose to elope in the fall, make sure you’re prepared for the possibility of early snowfall causing closures or colder temps.

 Winter usually isn’t the best time to elope in the PNW simply because a lot of the great locations available become closed off due to snow + winter weather.
-If you really want to elope in the winter, I’d consider a coastal location or a lower-elevation mountain option that stays open during the winter season!!
+If you really want to elope in the winter, I’d consider a coastal location or a lower-elevation mountain option that stays open during the winter season.
+We could also opt for a short, easy hike, and add a lil snow shoeing action to your elopement day.
+Why the f not am I right?

-You’ll also need to choose the time of day you want to hold your elopement ceremony at: sunrise, sunset, mid-day, blue hour, twilight. . . the world is your oyster!!
-Every time of day has unique lighting + opportunities, and you bet your ass I can create MAGIC at every second of the day, no matter the light or location.
+You’ll also need to choose the time of day you want to hold your elopement ceremony at: sunrise, sunset, mid-day, blue hour, twilight. . . in the wise words of Shakira, whenever, wherever.
+Every time of day has unique lighting + opportunities, and sometimes timing can change with the location you choose.
+I’ll help create a timeline for you depending on location, weather conditions, and sunset time.

-Plan out all the diff activities you want to do + things you want to incorporate into your day, and plan your ceremony time around those!!
-This is one of the benefits of multi-day elopements: you will NOT run out of time to do everything you want to do, and you’ll have way way more freedom to plan your ideal timeline + go with the flow.
+Plan out all the diff activities you want to do + things you want to incorporate into your day, and plan your ceremony time around those.
+This is one of the benefits of multi-day elopements: you will have time to do everything you want to do, and you’ll have way way more freedom to plan your ideal timeline + go with the flow.

 While you’re choosing the time of year + time of day you want to elope, here are a few important things to keep in mind and take into consideration:

-Don’t forget to find a place to stay for your elopement!!
+Don’t forget to find a place to stay for your elopement!
 There are so many options depending on your elopement location, how much you’re looking to spend, whether you want to sleep on a budget or enjoy a bougie + luxe experience, & if you want to stay in the same place as your guests.
+Picking a cool place to stay is one of the best ways you can really bring your personalities to life and celebrate in the unique way you want to.

-Here are some of the best lodging options in both WA & OR for you to check out!!
+Here are some of the best lodging options in both Washington and Oregon for you to check out.

 Here comes the boring part – don’t forget to take care of all the legal shiz beforehand!!
 Let’s go thru how to legally tie the knot in WA + OR, from getting your marriage license to getting the correct permits for your location – because we want you to enjoy a worry-free day and make sure EVERYTHING is taken care of properly!

-Here’s whatcha need to know about getting a WA marriage license:
+Here’s what you need to know about getting a WA marriage license:

 To get married in a WA National Park, you’ll need to obtain a Special Use Permit.
 Follow the links below to see the specifics for each NP!

-Aaand here’s whatcha need to know about getting hitched in OR:
+Aaand here’s what you need to know about getting married in OR:

 Same as Washington – you’ll need a Special Use Permit to tie the knot in Crater Lake NP!
 Get all the deets here.